emdeh/emdeh.github.io/_pages/about.md

 This is a space for me to build out a portfoliio of articles and notes based on my studies in these areas.
 It's primarily for my own reference, but perhaps it'll be useful for others too.

-I'll post [CTF walkthroughs](/blog/category/htb-machines) that I complete, short conceptual [explainers](/blog/category/explainers/), small [Artificial Intellgience](/blog/category/artificial-intelligence) projects I create, and intend to do a series explaining the Australian Signals Directorate's [Essential Eight](/blog/category/essential-eight/) Strategies to Mitigate Cyber Security Incidents.
+I'll post [CTF walkthroughs](/blog/category/htb-machines) that I complete, short conceptual [explainers](/blog/category/explainers/), small [Artificial Intellgience](/blog/category/artificial-intelligence) projects and articles, and intend to do a series explaining the Australian Signals Directorate's [Essential Eight](/blog/category/essential-eight/) Strategies to Mitigate Cyber Security Incidents.